-Ric is a Postgraduate Researcher in the 2nd year of his PhD with the Design and Manufacturing Futures Lab, University of Bristol.
-His research is focused on the applications of remanufacture in prototyping to support product development processes.
+Ric is a Postgraduate Researcher in the final year of his PhD with the Design and Manufacturing Futures Lab.
+His research is focused on the applications of remanufacture to product prototyping.

-Ric was awarded a Master’s by Research, MSc(Res), in General Engineering from London South Bank University for research into the development of a cryogenic healthcare device, and holds an undergraduate degree in Engineering Product Design (BSc).
+Ric was awarded a Master’s by Research, MSc(Res), in General Engineering for research into the development of a Cryogenic healthcare device, and holds an undergraduate degree in Engineering Product Design (BSc).

 Project Clean Access – COVID-19 initiative funded by the Royal Academy of Engineering.